alessiobb3b/CoinFlippingbyTelephoneFairness/README.md

 ## What should this program do?

-This application is an example of how fairness work on a cryptographical protocol. **Fairness** is not easy to be explained but I'll try (my try is copy a better definition found in the magic world of internet).
+This application is an example of how fairness work on a cryptographical protocol. **Fairness** is not easy to be explained, but I'll try (my try can be defined as a copy of a better definition found in the magic world of internet).

 *Fairness is, loosely speaking, the property of secure protocols that guarantees that either all honest parties will receive their output or no party will receive output.
 We know that this property can not be achieved for all functionalities unless when a majority of parties are honest* (tnx dude: [ref]( https://crypto.stackexchange.com/questions/20238/fairness-in-cryptography))